Tested: Is Squarespace Good For SEO in 2024?

 This helps to avoid duplicate content issues.

-Unfortunately, while Squarespace will set a canonical URL for each page on your site automatically, there’s no way to edit it.
+Unfortunately, while Squarespace will set a canonical URL for each page on your site automatically, there’s no easy way to edit it.
 Which kind of makes it a bit pointless….

 ¯\_(ツ)_/¯